MagicTeaMC/maoyue.tw/src/content/blog/switch-to-astro.md

 # Why blog?

-After years, I want to write something on my website again, but I might recover my old article first.
+After years, I want to write something on my website again, but I might recover my old article to this website first.